-Ethylene is a small hydrocarbon, the colorless flammable gas which is denoted by a formula C2H4 or H2C=CH2.
-It has a “sweet and musky” odor when it is pure.
+Ethylene is a small hydrocarbon, the colourless flammable gas which is denoted by a formula C2H4 or H2C=CH2.
+It has a “sweet and musky” odour when it is pure.
 It is the simplest alkene and also the second simplest unsaturated hydrocarbon C2H2.

-Ethylene is abundantly used in chemical industry, and the polyethylene is extremely produced using ethylene.
-In common words, Polyethylene is plastic that we use in the daily activity.
-Further, ethylene is also used in agriculture to ripen fruits.
+Ethylene is abundantly used in the chemical industry, and the polyethene is extremely produced using ethylene.
+Further, ethylene is also used in Agricultural Practices to ripen fruits, germination of seed, etc.

 Structure and Properties of Ethylene